 Suncoast Behavioral Health (941) 251-5000

 Coastal Behavioral Healthcare, Inc. (941) 364-9355

 Fundamental Psychology and it’s providers do not typically provide evaluations, reports, or letters for legal matters.

 If you become involved in legal proceedings that require your therapist’s participation, you will be expected to pay for all professional time, including preparation and transportation time/costs, even your therapist is called to testify by another party.
 Please make the office aware of any legal matters as early as possible.
 Professional fees for any legal work is $400 per hour billed in one hour increments.
 Payment is required prior to services being rendered.

 Couldn’t find your answer?

-Feel free to contact me with any further questions about therapy or the therapy process.
+Feel free to contact us with any further questions about therapy or the therapy process.